vatpac-technology/sops/docs/aerodromes/Parafield.md

 ## Coordination
 ### Departures
-When the aircraft is ready for departure, Tower will coordinate with the relevant Class C sector above them for permission to release the aircraft into their CTA.
+When the aircraft is ready for departure, PF ADC will coordinate with the relevant Class C sector above them for permission to release the aircraft into their CTA.

 !!! example
     <span class="hotline">**PF ADC** -> **AAW**</span>: "Next, XMM, 03L"